blues/app-accelerators/59-portable-sanitation-unit-service-monitor/README.md

 **Notecard responsibilities.** The Notecard holds [Notes](https://dev.blues.io/api-reference/glossary/#note) locally in its on-device queue, establishes a cellular (or WiFi) session on the configured [`hub.set`](https://dev.blues.io/api-reference/notecard-api/hub-requests/#hub-set) `outbound` cadence (default every 60 minutes), and flushes any `sync:true` alert Notes immediately regardless of the outbound schedule.
 The Notecard also manages [environment variable](https://dev.blues.io/guides-and-tutorials/notecard-guides/understanding-environment-variables/) distribution from Notehub — tank calibration values and service thresholds propagate to the device without a firmware update.

-**Notehub responsibilities.** [Notehub](https://dev.blues.io/notehub/notehub-walkthrough/) terminates the cellular session, stores every event, and applies project-level [routes](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub).
+**Notehub responsibilities.** The Notecard manages its own cellular session against the supported carrier networks worldwide via its embedded global SIM and delivers data to [Notehub](https://notehub.io) over the Internet.
+Notehub ingests events, stores every event, and applies project-level [routes](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub).
 Summaries and alerts land in separate [Notefiles](https://dev.blues.io/api-reference/glossary/#notefile), so they can be routed to different downstream systems at different urgencies without any filtering logic in the route itself.
 [Fleets](https://dev.blues.io/guides-and-tutorials/fleet-admin-guide/) and [Smart Fleets](https://dev.blues.io/notehub/notehub-walkthrough/#using-smart-fleet-rules) group units by region, client, or tank size, making it straightforward to push different calibration values to different populations of units without touching any individual device.

 **Routing to the cloud (high level only).** Notehub supports HTTP, MQTT, AWS, Azure, GCP, Snowflake, and several other destinations; route configuration is project-specific.
 See the [Notehub routing documentation](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) — this project ships no specific downstream endpoint.